 Currency fluctuations affect all kinds of business.
 But the most effective is on export or import business suppliers.
 Even if the company does not sell or purchase foreign currency directly, these fluctuations can be unseen.

 The advantages are as follows:

-- The benefit of Favourable Market Conditions to Country: It is determined by demand and supply in the market, hence if market conditions are favorable to the country its rate gets increase, and accordingly country gets the benefit of the same.
+- The benefit of Favourable Market Conditions to a Country: It is determined by demand and supply.
+Hence, its rate increases if market conditions are favorable to the country.
+Accordingly, the government gets the benefit of the same.

 The disadvantages are as follows:

 - Higher Volatility: They are highly volatile; hence, they affect the country’s trade policy and price directly or indirectly.

 - Lack of Investment: Higher volatilityVolatilityVolatility is the rate of fluctuations in the trading price of securities for a specific return.
 It is the shift of asset prices between a higher value and a lower value over a specific trading period. in exchange rate increase the risk in financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces.
 Hence investors who afford to invest with limited risk would not afford to invest.

 - Worsen Existing Problems: If the country faces problems like inflation, unemployment, or deficit in the balance of tradeBalance Of TradeThe balance of trade (BOT) is the country’s exports minus its imports.
 BOT is one of the significant components for any current economic asset as it measures a country’s net income earned on global investments., floating exchange rates may worsen the conditions.

 The key difference between the two is as follows: